-Bug ID Description 84628 86814 87497 Symptom: An M3 controller module in a 6000 controller unexpectedly rebooted.
-Log files for the event listed the reason for the reboot as Datapath timeout .
+Bug ID Description 83776 Symptom: Atheros based client devices were unable to connect to WPA-TKIP networks after ArubaOS 6.1.3.7.
+This issue is fixed by disabling use of multiple Traffic Identifier (TID) for WPA-TKIP.
+Scenario: This issue was observed when Wireless Multimedia Extensions (WMM) was enabled and the Atheros clients did not support multiple relay counters.
+84456 Symptom: Remote APs (RAPs) kept rebooting and did not come up on the controller.
+Scenario: This issue occurred as two RAPs using a static IP address tried to establish sessions using the same RAP credentials.
+This issue was not limited to any specific controller or RAP model.
+84628 86814 87497 88406 88571 Symptom: M3 controller module in a 6000 controller unexpectedly rebooted.
+Log files for the event listed the reason for the reboot as Datapath timeout.
 This issue is fixed by validating the bridge entries for VoIP clients.
-88406 88571 Scenario: This issue occurred when an invalid bridge value was computed and stored in an internal module (datapath).
-This issue was observed in an M3 controller module running ArubaOS 6.2.0.0.
+Scenario: This issue occurred when an invalid bridge value was computed and stored in an internal module (datapath).
+This issue was observed in M3 controller module running ArubaOS 6.2.0.0.
 85519 Symptom: One or more SSH (Secure Shell) sessions to a controller failed when multiple simultaneous SSH sessions occurred.
-The updates are made to sshd (SSH Daemon) process in ArubaOS 6.3.1.0 to avoid this issue.
+The updates are made to sshd (SSH Daemon) process in ArubaOS 6.3.1.0 to avoid this issue .
 Scenario: This issue was observed in ArubaOS 6.1, 6.2, and 6.3.
 85688 Symptom: The Virtual Intranet Access VPN (VIA-VPN) Authentication using RSA SecureID was not functioning for both New PIN and Next Tokencode modes.
 This issue was resolved by changes to the code that maintain the state of radius exchange.
 Scenario: This issue was observed in ArubaOS 6.3.0.0 while performing VIA-VPN authentication with an RSA server using RSA SecureID.
 86687 Symptom: The controller's SSH configuration has been modified to reduce a potential vulnerability to DOS attacks.
 Scenario: This issue was identified on controllers running ArubaOS 6.3.0.0.
-86867 Symptom: When a user-role and the ACL configured as the ip access-group on the interface for APs/RAPs have the same name, the AP/RAP traffic is hitting the user-role ACL instead of the ip access-group ACL.
-Scenario: This issue was observed on a controller running ArubaOS 6.2.1.2.
-Workaround: Do not create an ACL for the IP access-group that has a name matching that of any user-role in the configuration.
-88165 Symptom Clients using a wired connection are assigned an incorrect user role Scenario: This bug is applicable for wired clients, and is not specific to a controller type of software version.
+86867 Symptom : When a user-role and the ACL configured as the ip access-group on the interface for APs/RAPs have the same name, the AP/RAP traffic is hitting the user-role ACL instead of the ip access-group ACL.
+Scenario : This issue was observed on a controller running ArubaOS 6.2.1.2.
+Workaround : Do not create an ACL for the IP access-group that has a name matching that of any user-role in the configuration.
+88165 Symptom Clients using a wired connection are assigned an incorrect user role Scenario : This bug is applicable for wired clients, and is not specific to a controller type of software version.
 This issue occurs when information about an AP wired connection gets overwritten by similar information from another AP, resulting in a loss of wired information on the first AP, and preventing users associated with that AP from falling into their user role.
 88386 Symptom: User roles disappeared randomly after a controller reloaded.
 Internal code changes fixed this issue.
 Scenario: The issue occurred when many user roles were added, or roles with heavy configurations exceeded the buffer space on the controller.
 This issue was not specific to any ArubaOS version or controller model.